 7.7.2.2 The piping and instrumentation shall enable the following functions:

-a) Filling of liquid into the bottom of the transport tank.
-This would allow a potential decomposition reaction starting at the pump to be quenched in the liquid phase.
+Filling of liquid into the bottom of the transport tank.
+This would allow a potential decomposition reaction starting at the pump to be quenched in the liquid phase;

-b) Product discharge through bottom line.
+Product discharge through bottom line;

-c) Gas return to / from the top for two hose filling procedure with pressure compensation between transport and stationary tank.
-A spray line in the top shall only be used during the initial cooling of a warm tank with product transfer from differential pressure (without the use of a pump).
+Gas return to / from the top for two hose filling procedure with pressure compensation between transport and stationary tank.
+A spray line in the top shall only be used during the initial cooling of a warm tank with product transfer from differential pressure (without the use of a pump);

-d) At least one “full try cock” or vapour return line in order to check the filling level limit.
+At least one “full try cock” or vapour return line in order to check the filling level limit;

-e) Level indicator to monitor the tank contents as an option.
+Level indicator to monitor the tank contents as an option;

-f) Pressure gauge to monitor the tank pressure.
+Pressure gauge to monitor the tank pressure;

-g) Pressure gauge to monitor the pump discharge pressure as an option.
+Pressure gauge to monitor the pump discharge pressure as an option; and

-h) Connections to allow sampling of liquid phase and as an option gas phase.
+Connections to allow sampling of liquid phase and as an option gas phase.

 7.7.3 Grounding